-“Black mold,” also known as Stachybotrys atra, is a type of fungi that can cause health problems, although human exposure does not always result in ill effects.
+Do you want to know what black mold symptoms are?
+This type of fungi, also known as Stachybotrys chartarum, can cause health problems, although human exposure does not always result in ill effects.
 The nature and severity of the health problems depends on each person’s relative state of health and the amount of time they are exposed to the mold.
 Immune compromised individuals and small children can suffer much more severe effects from exposure than a normal, healthy adult.
 Similarly, those individuals who either work or live for concentrated periods of time next to black mold are more likely to develop symptoms than those who only come into brief contact.

 In of itself, mould poses no harmful effects to humans.
 Some quantity is always present in the air.
 Mould grows seasonally outdoors, and tends to grow in humid, dark indoor environments, such as near sinks, drains, and faucets.

 Mold is generally only dangerous if it produces what are known as “mycotoxins”.
 Mycotoxins are capable of producing ill-effects in vertebrates.

 However, even if mold is capable of producing mycotoxins, it may or may not actually produce them, depending on complex environmental factors which are not totally understood.
 Therefore, the simple appearance of black mold does not automatically mean that toxins are present.
 The mildew must be tested to concretely determine if it is producing mycotoxins.

 According to the CDC mold sampling and testing is often unreliable and does not determine the health risks involved.
 In general, large clumps of any type of mould should be removed when they are first identified, and be treated as possible contaminants.

 When a person approaches mold, he should protect his respiratory tract and skin by wearing appropriate safety equipment.
 At no time should he purposefully inhale or ingest the mildew.